This page is only available on desktop at this time.

 When BMI Qualifies You for Medical Weight Loss

-For many weight loss treatments, your BMI must meet certain thresholds:
+For many weight loss medications, your BMI must meet certain thresholds:

 • Qualifying BMI: Varies by provider; often ≥25 (or ≥23 with certain conditions)